rbartelme/NEON_metagenomics/README.md

 ### NEON Query with R library `neonUtilities`

 1. `microbe_metadata.R` in `/neon_query/` will pull metadata
-  & sequence FASTQ data from NEON DAta Portal
+  & sequence FASTQ data from NEON Data Portal

+2. Data will be used in a larger workflow

 ---